browserengineering/book/book/change.md

 being in 1989 and it did not support colors, images, styling, or scripting.
-Three decades of evolution driven by market forces, implementation quirks, and the ever-expanding reach of the web made what browsers what they are today; those forces still matter.
-I both hope that this book will remain valuable for years to come, and also hope for dramatic change that makes it obsolete.
+Three decades of evolution driven by market forces, implementation quirks, and the ever-expanding reach of the web made browsers what they are today; those forces still matter.
+Let this book remain valuable for years to come, let dramatic change makes it obsolete.

-This book ignores modern developments like HTTP 2+ and Web Assembly;
+This book skips modern developments like HTTP 2+ and Web Assembly;
 perhaps a later edition of this book will have to cover them.
 Nor does this book talk much about hardware virtualization like Web Bluetooth or format centralization like web video.
 Maybe in the future those